awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-voice.md

 Use this example to send a voice message by using the AWS SDK for Python \(Boto3\)\.
 This example assumes that you've already installed and configured the SDK for Python \(Boto3\)\.

-This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing user\.
 For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto3\) API Reference*\.

 ```
 import logging